tiago-martinho/ads-algorithm-picker/README.md

 A list of all the endpoints available by the API can be seen at: http://localhost:5001/swagger-ui.html

-If you're having difficulty setting up the application, there is a production version at https://algorithm.sandrohc.net.
+There is also production version at https://algorithm.sandrohc.net.
+Keep in mind that it might not have the latest developments.

 ### Loading images manually